CorySimon/ForScientificReproducibility/README.md

 # ForScientificReproducibility

-This repository contains codes, data, and crystal structure files to reproduce scientific results in my papers.
+This repository contains codes, data, and crystal structure files to reproduce scientific results in published articles on which I am a (co)author.

 ## 2016_PNAS_StatModelRotatingLigands